ArmineKhanan/Credit_risk/README.md

 # Credit Card Risk
 ## Overview: Purpose Definition
-Within the challenge, our goal is to develop a statistical model which is capable to classify loans as safe or fraudulent.
+Within the challenge, our goal is to develop a statistical model capable of classifying loans as safe or fraudulent.
 In other words, we are confronted with a binary classification problem.
 In the search for the most suitable model, we will first deploy the logistic regression model and, afterward, try out the ensemble learning approach for better results.

 ## Logistic regression
-### Data preperation
+### Data Preparation
-After remove missing values from the initial dataset ([LoanStats_2019Q1.csv.zip](https://github.com/ArmineKhanan/Credit_risk/tree/main/Resources)), we are going to leverage a labeled set of 68817 records.
-The models will be trained on 75% of data and be tested on the rest 25%.
+After removing missing values from the initial dataset  ([LoanStats_2019Q1.csv.zip](https://github.com/ArmineKhanan/Credit_risk/tree/main/Resources)), we plan to leverage a labeled set of 68817 records.
+The models will be trained on 75% of the data and tested on the rest 25%.

 ### Naive Random Oversampling
-Credit risk is an inherently unbalanced classification problem, as good loans easily outnumber risky loans.
-That's why we will implement resempling techniques first.
-The first resampling strategy implemented is naive random oversampling, the results of which are presented below:
+Credit risk is an unbalanced classification problem, as good loans easily outnumber risky loans.
+That's why we will implement resampling techniques first.
+The first resampling strategy implemented is naive random oversampling, presented below:

 <kbd><img src="https://github.com/ArmineKhanan/Credit_risk/blob/main/Images/Logistic%20Regression%20model.png" width="800" /></kbd>